New

 With the consolidated “Inbox” feature, stay on top of social media conversations across all linked accounts.

-Arrange your client’s following list in chronological order using the Instagram app—no need for third-party IG tools.
+Sort the followers in chronological order using the Instagram app.
+There is no need for third-party IG tools.

 On the pop-up bottom menu, tap the order you prefer to refresh your following list.

 ‘Date followed: latest’ will prioritize the accounts you recently followed.
-‘Date followed: earliest,’ on the other hand, starts the list with the accounts you followed first.
+‘Date followed: earliest,’ on the other hand, starts the list with the accounts you followed or you’re following first.

 Some of the best social media interaction post ideas for Instagram are: